julienherrero/awesome-list/README.md

 - [tizisdeepan/EventsCalendar](https://github.com/tizisdeepan/EventsCalendar) - Events Calendar is a user-friendly library that helps you achieve a cool Calendar UI with events mapping.
 You can customise every pixel of the calendar as per your wish and still achieve in implementing all the functionalities of the native android calendar in addition with adding dots to the calendar which represents the presence of an event on the respective dates.
 It can be done easily, you are just a few steps away from implementing your own badass looking Calendar for your very own project!
 - [tobiasschuerg/android-money](https://github.com/tobiasschuerg/android-money) - Simple money and currency converter library for android.
 - [tom5079/FloatingSearchView](https://github.com/tom5079/FloatingSearchView) - Complete Kotlin port of arimorty/FloatingSearchView
+- [tom5079/Minamo](https://github.com/tom5079/Minamo) - 🖼️ Zoomable, Pannable Image Composable for Jetpack Compose.
+Supports Large / Wide Images without OOM!
 - [tommus/ktx-prefs](https://github.com/tommus/ktx-prefs) - Shared preferences made easy.
 With a little bit of reactive extensions.
 - [tommybuonomo/dotsindicator](https://github.com/tommybuonomo/dotsindicator) - Three material Dots Indicators for view pagers in Android !
 - [treehouses/remote](https://github.com/treehouses/remote) - ⚡ control Raspberry Pi from Android Device through Bluetooth ⚡
-- [trello/mr-clean](https://github.com/trello/mr-clean) - Don't leak sensitive data.
+- [trello-archive/mr-clean](https://github.com/trello-archive/mr-clean) - Don't leak sensitive data.
 - [tusharhow/Shimmerfy](https://github.com/tusharhow/Shimmerfy) - Shimmerfy is a lightweight and customizable library for integrating shimmer animations into your Jetpack Compose applications.
 It provides an easy way to create shimmering effects on UI components, such as cards, skeletons, and more.
 - [twilio/apkscale](https://github.com/twilio/apkscale) - A Gradle plugin to measure the app size impact of Android libraries
 - [tynn-xyz/AString](https://github.com/tynn-xyz/AString) - A context aware string abstraction for Android - implemented with Kotlin for Java